adubois/adubois.github.io/_posts/2016-01-17-create-github-blog.md

 domain (http://yoursite.yourdomain.com or http://username.github.io).

-This howto describes in details how to set up a development environment on [QubesOS](https://www.qubes-os.org/) for you to edit and check your site before publishing it on [Github](https://github.com).
+This howto describes in details how to set up a development environment on [QubesOS] for you to edit and check your site before publishing it on [Github].
 If you are using a different OS, most of the points are still useful.

 This Howto can be decomposed in the following high level tasks